Approach

 Collaborative

-The best outcomes come from shared ownership
+The best outcomes come from shared ownership across business, technology, operations, risk, and leadership

 Accountable